Addiction and intrigue: Inside the Saudi palace coup

 The new details about the extraordinary meeting between the king and MbN that touched off the de facto palace coup help to explain the events that are reshaping the leadership of the world's biggest oil exporting nation.

 Reuters could not independently confirm MbN's addiction issues.

-Palace officials declined to respond to detailed questions about the circumstances surrounding MbN's overthrow.
+A senior Saudi official said the account was totally "unfounded and untrue in addition to being nonsense".

+"The story depicted here is a complete fantasy worthy of Hollywood," the official said in a statement to Reuters, which did not refer to MbN's alleged use of drugs.

 Sources with knowledge of the situation said however that the king was determined to elevate his son to be heir to the throne and used MbN's drug problem as a pretext to push him aside.